Rest in Peace (The Walking Dead): Plot

-A year later, Ezekiel is the new governor and Mercer is the new lieutenant governor of the Commonwealth.
-Alexandria and the Hilltop have been rebuilt and are thriving, with the communities remaining united in creating a better future.
-Eugene and Max have a child, Rosie, together while Negan sends a letter with the compass that Judith allowed him to keep back to her.
-Lastly, Carol, Daryl and Maggie talk about the future, with Daryl leaving on his motorcycle to find Rick and Michonne.
+A year later, Ezekiel and Mercer are the new governor and lieutenant governor of the Commonwealth, respectively, while Alexandria and the Hilltop have been rebuilt and are thriving, with the communities remaining united in creating a better future.
+Eugene and Max have a child together, Rosie, while Judith receives a letter from Negan, returning to her the compass that she had previously allowed him to keep.
+Lastly, Carol, Daryl and Maggie talk about the future, with Daryl leaving on his motorcycle to search for Rick and Michonne.